050-3700-3196 info@watsucenter.jp 1817 Kanna Ginoza

 Just outside the domestic terminal on the 1st floor, you will see #2 bus stop.
 The highway bus, Number “111”, will start here.
 No reservation is needed.

-When you get on a bus, take a ticket which has a number on it.
+When you get on a bus, take a ticket from the vending machine which has a number on it.
 The number represents which bus stop you ride on.
 Then you pay cash when you get off.
-There may be no ticket vending at the airport terminal as this is where the route starts.
+There’s a bus fee board above the driver’s seat which shows your fee by your number.

 Bus fee as of April 2021